jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

 > “How do I know my monitoring system is working”.

 This is a question anyone who implements a monitoring system should ask.
 Fortunately, there is a basic concept that can solve this problem.
-A [Dead man’s switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch)
+A [Deadman's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch)

-A dead man’s switch, in the physical world, is fairly easy to understand.
+A Deadman’s switch, in the physical world, is fairly easy to understand.
 There is some system, that requires human interaction to function.
 If human interaction does not occur, the system ceases to function.
 For example, one that many people are probably familiar with is on a lawn mower.
 On many gas or electric lawn mowers, there is a lever or bar you must hold down for the engine to run.
 If you let go of the handle, including the bar you are holding down, the engine stops running.
 This is to prevent a runaway lawn mower causing damage or harm.
 Another example, which first introduced me to the concept is on trains.
 A train conductor on modern trains may be standing or sitting for a significant amount of time without needing to interact with the train.
-But, because we don’t want people literally sleeping on the job, trains will have a “dead man’s switch” to ensure the conductor is awake and alert.
+But, because we don’t want people literally sleeping on the job, trains will have a Deadman’s switch to ensure the conductor is awake and alert.
 This can take many forms but a common one is simply a light and a button.
 On a control panel a light turns on, the conductor must push the button, and the train keeps on going.
 If the conductor does *not* push the button the train will stop, assuming the conductor is incapacitated and cannot operate the train as needed.

 In software this can work much in the same way, but in the case of systems monitoring, we don’t need to bring a human into the equation.
 Imagine for example, if you had an alerting system that sent out alerts at a regular interval, a heartbeat if you will.
 You also had some other system, outside of your primary system, that was listening for those alerts.
 Now imagine your outside system stopped receiving those alerts or heartbeats.
 It could then tell someone that it stopped receiving messages.
-This is the essence of the dead man’s switch with prometheus, and how one can monitor one’s monitoring system.
+This is the essence of the Deadman’s switch with prometheus, and how one can monitor one’s monitoring system.

-## Prometheus DeadMan Switch Alert Rule
+## Prometheus DeadMan's Switch Alert Rule
-Within prometheus it is trivial to create an expression that we can build a DeadMan switch from.
+Within prometheus it is trivial to create an expression that we can build a DeadMan's switch from.
 ```
 expr: vector(1)
 ```

 That expression will always return true.
-Here is an alert that leverages the previous expression to create a dead man switch alert.
+Here is an alert that leverages the previous expression to create a Deadman's switch alert.

 ```
      - alert: DeadMansSwitch